 Of the products he sold in those early days, I only remember a line of glass mixing bowls, and subscriptions to Progressive Farmer magazine.
 It was work that he loved, however.

 In the year that I was four, we moved to Nacogdoches, and lived there until shortly before I reached five.
 My dad worked for a time in the woods with my grandfather, who was a logger, and tried a small scale printing business in a building behind our house (a duplex shared with one of Mom's cousins), and I suppose, filled in part time at the post office.
-Then, we packed up and moved down to the Texas coast, to Bay City, Texas, where he worked for awhile in an appliance store owned by an old family friend.
+Then, we packed up and moved down to the Texas coast, to Bay City, Texas, where he worked for awhile in an appliance store owned by an old family friend who had previously traveled with us.

 Then, one evening, he walked into our little house, and announced, "I'm a FULL substitute!"
 Not knowing for sure what that meant, I later found out that he had accomplished a goal.
 He had become a postal employee at the Post Office in Bay City.